 Well, it’s not you who need to learn them, it’s your hands.

 All the minor and major modes can be created from the pentatonic scales by adding just two notes.
 It’s the 2nd and 6th in minor, the 4th and 7th in major.

 Not only is this without a doubt the easiest way to learn all the modes, it is also the only way that will make complete musical sense.

 Here’s a flow chart of how all this works.

 ||4 + b7

 To understand this, to teach your hands these modes, you need step by step instructions and real song examples.

-Take the Advanced Guitar Course and you too can learn how to play, write and improvise with the modes.
+Take the advanced course and you too can learn how to play, write and improvise with modes.